What are the regulatory requirements for submitting Investigational New Drug (IND) safety reports?

 How must a JHM PI submit IND safety reports to the JHM IRB?

-If the report meets item number 1 above, the PI must submit in eIRB a Further Study Action, Problem/Event Report, or for paper studies, an Unanticipated Problem/Event Report Form (R.F.1) and include a copy of the IND safety report.
+If the report falls under either item number 2 or item 3 above, the PI must submit a Further Study Action for Change in Research in eIRB and include a copy of the IND safety report.

 If a sponsor requires submission of all IND safety reports to the JHM IRB, how should they be submitted?